camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

    echo "$oidc_id"
    ```

-   Determine whether an IAM OIDC provider with your cluster’s issuer ID is already in your account.
+   Determine whether an IAM OIDC provider with your cluster’s issuer ID is already in your account:

    ```bash
    aws iam list-open-id-connect-providers | grep $oidc_id | cut -d "/" -f4